 Which tech terms merit capitalization, and which are generic?
 Which terms are open compounds, and which are treated as one word?
-Here’s a guide to treatment of some of the most common names for technological phenomena:
+Word processors might not help you with such terms so here’s a guide to treatment of some of the most common names for technological phenomena:

 1. App: This abbreviation of application has existed for nearly a quarter century but has only recently entered general usage.
 Few publications bother to use the full term on first reference.